Exact solutions in 3D gravity with torsion: Particular cases

-and:
+and

-In this case we have a real solution for $M<0$ and $\kappa >0$ and we see that our black hole generalizes the Einstein Maxwell Chern Simons (with negative cosmological constant) solution obtained in \cite{Banados} (where the gravitational constant is positive) and the solution admit naked closed timelike curves \footnote{ In \cite{Banados}, $\alpha =-\frac{\mu _{E}}{2}$.}.
-However this solution only is valid for $L=\frac{1}{M}$ and we emphasize that it might be more appropiate to use the approach used in \cite{Banados} to obtain more general expressions for the conserved charges.
+In this case, we have a real solution for $M<0$ and $\kappa >0$ and we see that our black hole generalizes the Einstein-Maxwell-Chern-Simons solution (with negative cosmological constant) obtained in Ref.~\cite{Banados}\footnote{here the gravitational constant is positive.} to spacetime with torsion and the solution admits naked closed timelike curves \footnote{In Ref.~\cite{Banados}, $\alpha =-\frac{\mu _{E}}{2}$.}.